Thimbleby/Corvus/README.md

 If, on viewing it, you want to alter your test item, you can return to the test item design page by clicking the back arrow in your browser.<br>
 If instead you are happy, and want to downlaod it, click on any of the options, or on the blue text "Download this test item" as seen in the top right of the image above.<br><br>
-Depending on your default browser and opperating system, this may download automatically, or require authorisation by the user. <br>
+Depending on your default browser and operating system, this may download automatically, or require authorisation by the user. <br>
 Once you have designed, viewed and downloaded all of the test items you want to include in your test, find them on your system (by default browsers should download files to your downloads folder, but feel free to move them from there), and arrange them in the order you want them to appear in your test.
 This may involve you naming them according to their numerical order - if you choose to arrange them by doing so, remember to always use the same number of digits, as otherwise the order can be messed up by larger numbers that start with a small number (i.e. alphabetically 'item100' comes before 'item56', but after 'item056').<br><br>

 Once ready, from Corax's main menu (see above - you can get there by clicking "here" in the text "Click here to return to Corax's main page."), choose the second option in order to construct the test from your test items.<br><br>